-As mentioned in the beginning of this section, our purpose is to complement the 2 m/pixel FOR-MOSAT images.
+As mentioned earlier, our purpose is to complement the 2m/pixel FORMOSAT images.
 We have hence calibrated the pixel size of the digital camera assuming perfect optics (no diffraction), atmospheric conditions (no diffusion) and without including blurring due to the JPEG compression algorithm.
-Indeed, the cameras we selected do not support a raw storage mode, which would anyway not fulfill our autonomy requirement of storing at least 6 months worth of images or about 540 images, requiring at least 20 GB of storage space which was not available in SD format at the time this program was started.
-In addition, the image processing main limitation is due to changing color as a function of weather and lighting conditions rather than resolution.
+Indeed, the cameras we selected do not support a raw storage mode, which would anyway not fulfill our autonomy requirement of storing at least 6 months worth of images or about 540 images, requiring at least 20 GB of storage space which was not available in SD format at the time this programme was started.
+In addition, the image processing main limitation is due to changing colour as a function of weather and lighting conditions rather than resolution.

-The Leica camera was calibrated to cover an angle of 65° over 4,224 pixels, yielding an angular coverage of 2.7×10^{-4} rad/pixel, consistent with the nominal focal length of 28 mm equivalent for a 35 mm camera.
-At such a small angle, one can easily deduce the pixel size by multiplying the distance the scene is located from a camera lens: for a pixel located 1 km away, the pixel size is 27 cm wide, and the furthest distance visible from the camera within the glacier basin, located about 5 km away, is associated with a pixel size of 1.35 m, consistent with the resolution of the satellite images.
-Hence, we conclude that meaningful comparisons between the two datasets are achievable (Fig. 4).
+The Leica camera was calibrated to cover an angle of 65° over 4,224 pixels, yielding an angular coverage of 2.7^{-4} rad/pixel, consistent with the nominal focal length of 28 mm equivalent for a 35 mm camera.
+At such a small angle, one can easily deduce the pixel size by multiplying the distance the scene is located from a camera lens: